fizalihsan/fizalihsan.github.io/source/technology/functionalprogramming.md

 	* Functional programming is primarily declarative, where we define properties and relations, and let the runtime figure out how to compute what we want.
 E.g., calculating factorial in a recursive method without any mutations.
 	* Declarative programming is made easier by lazy evaluation, because laziness gives the runtime the opportunity to “understand” all the properties and relations, then determine the optimal way to compute values on demand.
 Like lazy evaluation, declarative programming is largely incompatible with mutability and functions with side effects.

-# Basic principles of FP
+# FP principles & concepts

 * **Avoiding mutable state**
 	* eases concurrent programming.
 We still need to handle mutations in a thread-safe way.
 Software Transactional Memory and the Actor Model give us this safety